 Pod and I intended to write a more detailed history of Carlisle Punk bands a few years ago, but the project was too big and it folded.
 But this is a modest project dealing with the bands I was involved with and the people I had met.
 But I want it to be about other Carlisle bands too, either punk bands or bands which were influenced by punk.
 I welcome contributions from anyone, and anyone can write to me or include comments, memories, photos etc. all is welcome; it is a work in progress…

 There will be mp3 examples of some of the bands mentioned, some are recorded using the equipment of the day…cassette recorders placed beside the amps, or home demo recordings done a 4 track recorders, others are studio recordings, or live performances.
-The quality is just more important than the written content, as it is a photograph of those times, a smell from the past…a description of “what it was like”.
-Peoples comments and memories are just as important too.
-I would like to hear from people who remember gigs, the “audience” who saw the bands play, who still see punk bands play.
-I would like to have contributions from other band members, I know a lot of bands were around then but I have not the knowledge to write about them: who was in them? what songs they did? what gigs they played? if you write something I will find space to put it in.
+The quality is just more important than the written content, as it is a “photograph” of those times, a “smell from the past…” a description of “what it was like”.
+People, comments and memories are just as important too; I would like to hear from people who remember gigs; the audience who saw the bands play, who still see punk bands play today.
+I would like to have contributions from other band members; I know a lot of bands were around then, but I have not the knowledge to write about them: who was in them? what songs they did? what gigs they played?
+If you write something I will find space to put it in.

 Punk influences trickled though the counties of the UK until it reached Carlisle: Raffles, Currock, Harraby, Morton, Stanwix, Lowry Hill, Scotby, and other areas surrounding Carlisle; and these influences took the West Coast line to Workington, Whitehaven and onto the West coast of Cumbria.
 Also north over the border into Southern Scotland: Annan, Dumfries, Palnackie etc. These musical influences formed people into bands and these local bands naturally wanted to play.
 This localized Punk movement created a positive energy, which changed, for a time, the musical landscape of the Borders.